reviews

 - "minor complaints":

-some 4 stars i could've probably counted higher, if it wasn't for this 1 small thing that i couldn't get out of my head!
+some 4 stars i could've probably counted higher, if it wasn't for this 1 thing that i couldn't get out of my head!

 3